 Not to mention, child predators set up fake social media profiles and troll pages looking for innocent victims.

 DIY advice: Change your privacy settings on Facebook, Twitter and Google so only your closest contacts can see your pictures.
-If you have kids at home, don’t share full names or specific locations.
+Don’t share full names or specific locations if you have kids at home.
 Share only with people you actually know, check with other parents before sharing photos of their kids, and wipe out hidden data from photos.

 9. Don’t post vacation photos or updates while you’re gone